KavyaPatel03/Titanic/README.md

 Project: Exploratory Data Analysis (EDA) on Titanic Dataset
 # Description about the Dataset
 The columns in the dataset are :
-**Show ID , Type , Title , Director , Cast , Country , Date Added , Release Year , Rating , Duration , Listed In , Description.**
+**Passenger ID , Survived , Pclass , Name , Sex , Age , Sibsp , Parch , Ticket ,  Fare , Cabin , Embarked.**
-The dataset contains the metadata of the android applications available on the Google Play Store.
+The dataset contains the metadata of the Passengers on the titanic Cruise.
 # Objective of this EDA
 * **To Clean the data and do feature engineering**
 * **To do exploratory data analysis**